psycopg/psycopg/docs/advanced/adapt.rst

-.. currentmodule:: psycopg3.adapt
+.. currentmodule:: psycopg.adapt

 .. _adaptation:

 Data adaptation configuration
 =============================

-The adaptation system is at the core of psycopg3 and allows to customise the way Python objects are converted to PostgreSQL when a query is performed and how PostgreSQL values are converted to Python objects when query results are returned.
+The adaptation system is at the core of Psycopg and allows to customise the way Python objects are converted to PostgreSQL when a query is performed and how PostgreSQL values are converted to Python objects when query results are returned.